 ¼ cup Coconut Aminos (or Wheat-free Tamari if you do soy)

 *Optional: 1 Tbsp Arrowroot + 3 Tbsp Water (=slurry)

 Slice the pork into ¼” strips.
-Dust with adobo seasoning and vinegar (if you don’t have this, it is OK) and set aside.
+Dust with adobo seasoning, a little sea salt, and coconut vinegar (if you don’t have this, it is OK) and set aside.

 Cut the asparagus into 1.5” pieces, discard the white-ish ends.
 Slice the mushrooms to ¼” thick and the pepper to 1” pieces.
 Toss in sea salt and pepper and set aside.

 Combine the chicken stock, garlic, honey, coconut aminos and arrowroot and water (*if you choose to use this – it will thicken the sauce, but is not necessary for flavor).
 Blend and set aside.